Welcome to the Seattle Flute Society!

 Important Update Regarding COVID-19

-Over the past weeks, we have been monitoring the increasing scope of the COVID-19 health emergency and closely following the recommendations and requirements set out by Governor Inslee, Executive Constantine, Mayor Durkan, the CDC, and others.
+We continue to monitor the ongoing COVID-19 health emergency and are closely following the recommendations and requirements set out by Governor Inslee, Executive Constantine, Mayor Durkan, the CDC, and others.
 The health and safety of SFS members and the greater Seattle community are of paramount importance to us.

 The financial impact of this health emergency affects everyone, but arts organizations like SFS are particularly hard hit.
 If you have already registered for the Flute Fair, we ask that you consider making your purchase into a tax-deductible donation.
 If you would like your ticket refunded, please contact firstname.lastname@example.org.
 General donations are as always gratefully accepted; visit https://secure.affinipay.com/pages/seattleflutesociety/payments for more information.